Deforming cubulations of hyperbolic groups: Bending hyperplanes.

+Let $G_{BS}\cu G$ be the subset of elements that admit an axis $\g\cu X$ that projects \emph{injectively} to $\mc{T}$.
+In other words, this is an axis that does not contain any edges lying in one of the nontrivial fibres of the map $\pi\colon X\ra\mc{T}$.

-Since $G\acts\mc{T}$ is cocompact, we can find a finite collection $\mscr{P}$ of length-two paths in $\mc{T}$ with the property that every element of $G_{BS}$ has a conjugate whose axis contains an element of $\mscr{P}$ as a sub-path.
+Since $X$ is locally finite and the action $G\acts X$ is cocompact, we can find a finite collection $\mscr{P}$ of length-two paths in $\mc{T}$ with the following property.
+Every element of $G_{BS}$ has a conjugate whose axis (in $\mc{T}$) contains an element of $\mscr{P}$ as a sub-path.

 Possibly replacing each element of $\mscr{P}$ by a $G$--translate, there exists a geodesic segment $\alpha_1\cu\mc{T}$ that intersects each element of $\mscr{P}$ in its middle vertex.
-Replacing each vertex $v_i\in\mc{T}$ with a $G$--translate if necessary, there exists another geodesic segment $\alpha_2\cu\mc{T}$ containing $v_1,\dots,v_k$; we can moreover assume that $\alpha_1$ and $\alpha_2$ intersect at an endpoint and only at that endpoint.
+Replacing each vertex $v_i\in\mc{T}$ with a $G$--translate if necessary, there exists another geodesic segment $\alpha_2\cu\mc{T}$ containing $v_1,\dots,v_k$ (recall that the $v_i$ are representatives of the $G$--orbits of vertices of $\mc{T}$ with infinite $G$--stabiliser, as chosen at the beginning of Section~\ref{infinitely-ended sect}).
+We can moreover assume that $\alpha_1$ and $\alpha_2$ intersect at an endpoint and only at that endpoint.

 Let $\mc{A}\cu\mc{T}$ be the union of $\alpha_1$, $\alpha_2$ and all elements of $\mscr{P}$, shown in Figure~\ref{antenna1}.
 This is an antenna with some missing arms (cf.\ Section~2.1 in \cite{Wise-antenna}).
 We also choose a finite tree $A\cu X$ with $\pi(A)=\mc{A}$.